 Banks have been around since money appeared, and as money is changing, the banking system is changing too.
 According to Citi’s 2018 Mobile Banking Study, 81% of US consumers use their mobile devices to manage finances and 46% of US consumers have increased their usage of banking apps in the past year.
 Thought leaders believe that mobile apps will soon become a must-have for banks rather than just a trend.

 Custom mobile apps for banks disrupting the banking system

-Banking isn’t the same as it was just a few years ago.
+Mobile banking development isn’t the same as it was just a few years ago.
 Statistics reflect people’s appreciation for the convenience of mobile banking: according to Citi, 91% of users prefer using apps rather than visiting a branch, and 68% of Millennials think their smartphone could replace their physical wallet.

 Citi also found that 31% of people use their m-banking apps the most, surpassed only by social media apps (55%) and weather apps (33%).
 This is extremely good news for mobile banking, as most applications need to fight hard for user attention.